jimchen2000/Medicine/Pathology.md

 ### Growth Adaptation
 - stress increases → organ size increases
 #### Hyperplasia
-- via the increase in the number of cells
+- via the increase in the **number** of cells
-- involving production of new cells from stem cells
+- involving the production of new cells from stem cells
 #### Hypertrophy
-- via the increase in the size of cells
+- via the increase in the **size** of cells
 - involving gene activation, protein synthesis, and production of organelles
 ## Musculoskeletal Pathology
 ## Hematopathology